RibbonedAce/MeleeRecoveryBot/README.md

 6. Pick a supported stage to get started.

 # Difficulty Settings
 The SmashBot has a few preset difficulty settings that change how it will recover back onto stage.
+You can change the difficulty when running the <code>smashbot.py</code> command with the <code>-i</code> argument.
 ## Difficulty 0: Beginner
 - One recovery option is chosen (usually Up Special)
 - Recovery always starts as high as possible